embengineering/blog-new/_posts/2015-09-11-random-effects-of-cellphone-before-bed.md

 ---
+title: "Effects of cell phone user before bed"
+summary: "What happen to the brain when using your cell phone before bed?"
 layout: post
-title: Random: Effects of cell phone user before bed
 date: "2015-09-11 12:00:00 -0600"
-summary: What happen to the brain when using your cell phone before bed?
 ---

 What happen to the brain when using your cell phone before bed?